Skip to main content

 • MK-677 ∞ An oral growth hormone secretagogue that increases growth hormone and IGF-1 levels.

 The metabolic impact of these peptides is significant, influencing glucose metabolism, lipid profiles, and protein synthesis.
-Unoptimized dietary support, particularly an excessive intake of or unhealthy fats, can counteract the positive metabolic effects of growth hormone.
+Unoptimized dietary support, particularly an excessive intake of refined carbohydrates or unhealthy fats, can counteract the positive metabolic effects of growth hormone.
 High blood sugar levels can blunt growth hormone secretion and action, leading to insulin resistance and increased fat storage, even while on peptide therapy.

 Other Targeted Peptides

-Beyond secretagogues, other peptides serve specific functions:
+Beyond growth hormone secretagogues, other peptides serve specific functions:

 • PT-141 ∞ Used for sexual health, acting on melanocortin receptors in the brain to influence libido.